bodhi-root/public-wiki/content/personal/reading-list.md

 * Rating: OK
 * Date: 2015

-Jeff Abate told a room full of Retail Ops associates "If you want to know what Kroger will look like in 10 years, read this book."
-I think he might have meant "The Toyota Way", because that one was much better and much more applicable to work at Kroger.
+Jeff Abate told a room full of Retail Ops associates "If you want to know what out company will look like in 10 years, read this book."
+I think he might have meant "The Toyota Way", because that one was much better and much more applicable to work at our company.
 Good book, but I'd definitely recomment "The Toyota Way" over this one.

 Recommended by: Jeff Abate